coveooss/connectivity-library/Sitecore Content Hub/README.md

-# Indexing Sitecore Content Hub Using the Generic REST API Connector
+# Indexing Sitecore Content Hub Using the REST API Connector

 ## Use Case
 This example shows how to index Sitecore Content Hub.